 Low, S. (2003) Behind the Gates.
 Life, security and the pursuit of happiness in fortress America, New York: Routledge.

 Miliband, David (2006) ‘Speech to the Annual Conference of the National Council for Voluntary Organisations’, http://www.davidmiliband.info/sarchive/speech06_06.htm

 Putnam, R. D. (2000) Bowling Alone: The collapse and revival of American community, New York: Simon and Schuster.

 Speth, James Gustave (ed.)
 (2003) Worlds Apart: Globalization and the Environment, Washington DC: Island Press.

 Speth, James Gustave (2005) Red Sky at Morning.
 America and the crisis of the global environment, New Haven: Yale University Press.
 [Part of the book – resources for citizens – can be downloaded on pdf].

 Speth, James Gustave and Hass, Peter M. (2006) Global Environmental Governance, Washington: Island Press.

 Probably the best starting point is to download James Gustave Speth’s piece (written with the assistance of Kelly Levin) Resources for citizens and follow the links from there.
 See also: http://www.redskyatmorning.com/.

-How to cite this article: Smith, Mark K. (2006) ‘James Gustave Speth, green Jazz, social Jazz and community development’, the encyclopaedia of informal education. [www.infed.org/community/jazz.htm.]
+How to cite this article: Smith, Mark K. (2006) ‘James Gustave Speth, green Jazz, social Jazz and community development’, The encyclopedia of pedagogy and informal education. [www.infed.org/community/jazz.htm.]

 © Mark K. Smith 2006